Risk Management and Risk Analysis for Information Security

 Information classification complements risk management by giving you a clear picture of which information is most worthy of protection.
 When you know what is critical, you can direct resources appropriately and avoid applying equal protection to everything.

 We help you establish a risk management process that provides management with decision-support material and gives the organisation a clear direction for its security efforts.
-Our risk assessments are not academic exercises — they result in concrete measures with clear responsibilities and timelines.
+Our risk assessments are not academic exercises.
+They result in concrete measures with clear responsibilities and timelines.

 Quick facts